mickoallen/super-probugr/README.md

 # Super Probugr

-### Goals of Super Probugr
+## Goals of Super Probugr
 Create a simple UI for interfacing with Kafka and gRPC using protobufs.
 This is a tool, not an example of a perfect js app.

-### Workflow
+## Workflow
 A user should be able to...
 1. Upload their proto files.
 2. From a JSON body, send messages to Kafka or call gRPC service methods.

-Code was based on this template - https://github.com/aturingmachine/mevn-stack (Still some of the user files left for when i need to look up shit)

-Lot's of cleanup needs to happen, naming, organization etc.
+3. Be cool.

 ## Usage
 To run `docker run -p 5052:5052 mickoallen\super-probugr:latest`.

 ## Installation

-Requires Node >=8.0, NPM >=5git
+Requires Node >=8.0, NPM >=5

 `npm install`

 ## Setup/Development

 1. Start mongodb `cd mongodb` + `docker-compose up`
-2. `npm run dev:serve` or debug `super-probugr/bin/www` with env var PORT=8080 in Intellij to start the server.
+2. `npm run dev:serve` or debug `super-probugr/bin/www` with env var PORT=5052 in Intellij to start the server.
 3. `npm run dev:client`to start the UI with hot reload

 ## Technologies